chovanecm/snow-run/README.md

 # Warnings

 - ***Never ever try running anything of this against your production instance.***
-- ***Never ever allow anyone to steal your cookies (see bellow).***
+- ***Never ever allow anyone to steal your cookies (see below).***
-- The tool has been written to accommodate author's current needs; it may not correctly detect some error states, and in general, mostly expects "happy-case" scenarios.
+- The tool has been written to accommodate the author's current needs; it may not correctly detect some error states, and in general, mostly expects "happy-case" scenarios.

 YOU HAVE BEEN WARNED!